puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 ```

 {{% alert title="Tip" color="info" %}}
-See the `user` module for how to set the password and search for a link to additional documentation about how to set passwords in Ansible.
-Note, that it would be even better to create a hash of the password before and then set the hash in the task above and not create it in the task itself.
+ See the `ansible.builtin.user` module for how to set the password and search for a link to additional documentation
+ about how to set passwords in Ansible.
+ Note, that it would be even better to create a hash of the password beforehand
+ and then set the hash in the task above and not create it in the task itself.
  Reason being the above would result in a state `changed` everytime it runs and is therefore not idempotent.
-You can find in the documentation mentioned how to get the hash before.
+ You can find in the documentation mentioned how to get the hash in advance.
 {{% /alert %}}

-Run the playbook, then check on `node1` (as user `root`) if everthing is as expected:
+Run the playbook, then check on `node1` (as user `root`) if everything is as expected:

 ```bash
 # cat /etc/dinner.txt